rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ### Size[w, h]

 Nearly all forms have a size tag.
-This declares the size of the form.
-Note that **forms don't use pixels as co-ordinates, they use a grid based on inventories**.
+This declares the size of the form window.
+Note that **forms don't use pixels as co-ordinates; they use a grid based on inventories**.
 A size of (1, 1) means the form is big enough to host a 1x1 inventory.
 This means the size of the form is independent of screen resolution and it should work just as well on large screens as small screens.